 Hear what Duke parents have to say.

 Would you like to hear what parents of current Duke undergraduates have to say about their children's experiences?
-Three Duke parents recently sat down with Steve Nowicki, Dean of Undergraduate Education, to talk about their perspective on the Duke experience and to answer questions sent in from parents of students admitted to Duke's Class of 2015.
+Three Duke parents sat down with Steve Nowicki, Dean of Undergraduate Education, to talk about their perspective on the Duke experience and to answer questions sent in from parents of students admitted to Duke's Class of 2015.